swift-bitcoin/swift-bitcoin/README.md

 [documentation](https://swiftbitcoin.org/docs/documentation/bitcoin/) ∙ [blog](https://swiftbitcoin.org)

-Swift Bitcoin aims to become the first Bitcoin full node implementation and library written entirely in Swift.
+Swift Bitcoin is both a fully-featured Bitcoin development framework and a standalone network client daemon plus utility written entirely in Swift.

-## Repository organization

-This repository contains a single Swift Package which exposes a series of library and executable products: crypto, base, wallet, blockchain, transport, RPC, node and utility.

-Refer to each module's [documentation](https://swiftbitcoin.org/docs/documentation/bitcoin/) to understand the exact functionality they each cover.

-## Use as library
+## Usage as library

-To integrate Swift Bitcoin into your Swift project add it to your `Package.swift` dependencies:
+To integrate Swift Bitcoin into your own project first add an entry to your `Package.swift` dependencies:

 ```swift
 let package = Package( …